Sarailidis/Interactive-Decision-Trees/README.md

 The python modules and Jupyter Lab notebook require certain packages (and versions) to be installed in order to run.
 Therefore, it is advised to install the package in a new virtual environment.
 Below there are guidelines to create a new virtual environment and install the package there.

-__Note:__ Depending on the computer the creation of the virtual environment and the installation of the package may take a while to complete!

 ## How to install